leap71/PicoGK/Documentation/VisualStudioCode_FirstTime.md

 **Note** we show Mac screenshots.
 Windows is similar.

 On Windows you [might want to consider using Visual Studio 2022](VisualStudio_FirstTime.md) and not Visual Studio Code.
-Visual Studio 2022 is the more comfortable development environment.
+We think Visual Studio 2022 is the easier development environment.

 ## Install the .NET SDK from Microsoft